lu4p/binclude/README.md

 go generate
 go build
 ```
-## Compression
+## Binary size
-Binclude does not do any compression on its own.
+The resulting binary can get quite large, with the included files.
+You can add compression of the included files with `-gzip` or `-brotli`.

+**Note:** decompression is optional to allow for the scenario where you want to serve compressed files for a webapp directly.

-This is intentional for simplicity, you can however reduce the final binary size by building without debug info (`go build -ldflags "-s -w"`) and compressing the the resulting binary with [upx](https://upx.github.io/) (`upx binname`).
+You can reduce the final binary size by building without debug info (`go build -ldflags "-s -w"`) and compressing the resulting binary with [upx](https://upx.github.io/) (`upx binname`).

+**Note:** If you don't need to access the compressed form of the files I would advise to just use [upx](https://upx.github.io/) and don't add seperate compression to the files.